-Figure 1: Stopping criteria for Adaboost training. a.
-Output of one expression classifi er during Adaboost training.
-The response for each of the training examples is shown as a function of number features as the classifi er grows. b.
-Generalization error as a function of the number of features chosen by Adaboost.
-Generalization error does not increase with 'overtraining'.
+Fig. 1.
+Stopping criteria for Adaboost training. (a) Output of one expression classifier during Adaboost training.
+The response for each of the training examples is shown as a function of number features as the classifier grows. (b) Generalization error as a function of the number of features chosen by Adaboost.
+Generalization error did not increase with 'overtraining'.